 Encounter the biggest and most comprehensive display of fossils from British Columbia’s Burgess Shale—“the most precious and important of all fossil localities.”* Experience an unparalleled view of some of the first animals that inhabited the oceans of our planet, half a billion years ago, and discover how ROM scientists collect, study, interpret fossils, and make groundbreaking discoveries.

 • In 2012, the ROM’s Jean-Bernard Caron made global headlines when he co-authored an article in Biological Reviews, confirming that Pikaia gracilens—a primitive fish-like animal from the Burgess Shale—is our earliest known ancestor.

-• Earlier this year, Jean-Bernard and colleagues published a groundbreaking article in Nature on the discovery of a new fossil bed in the heart of the Rockies, where they unearthed more than 50 new species in just two weeks.
+• In 2014, Jean-Bernard and colleagues published a groundbreaking article in Nature on the discovery of a new fossil bed in the heart of the Rockies, where they unearthed more than 50 new species in just two weeks.

-• In June, Jean-Bernard again published in Nature, detailing how a fish-like vertebrate called Metaspriggina offers an understanding of how our jaws evolved.
+• Jean-Bernard again published in Nature in 2014, detailing how a fish-like vertebrate called Metaspriggina offers an understanding of how our jaws evolved.

-• On August 5, 2014, the ROM’s Dave Rudkin and Carole Burrow of Queensland Museum, Australia, published a paper in the journal PLOS ONE about a 425-million-year-old spiny shark fossil, the oldest known near-complete fossil of an early jawed fish.
+• Last year, the ROM’s Dave Rudkin and Carole Burrow of Queensland Museum, Australia, published a paper in the journal PLOS ONE about a 425-million-year-old spiny shark fossil, the oldest known near-complete fossil of an early jawed fish.